Icegloo24/soap-ext/README.md

 soap-ext is a library written in PHP that seeks to replace the PHP-Native SoapClient with a SoapClient consisting of a handfull of Middleware Components, which are replaceable.

+The whole Client runs on a Middleware that is defined by Interfaces to enable the user to write New and replace specific Middleware-Components at will.

 # Requirements

 7.0++ due to phpunit